 Affordable Housing Impact Fee

 The San Mateo County Board of Supervisors has adopted an Affordable Housing Impact Fee.
-The new fee will be applicable to residential and non-residential development of certain types and sizes.
+The new fee will apply to residential and non-residential development of certain types and sizes.
 The purpose of the fee is to offset the impact of new development on the need for affordable housing in San Mateo County; the fees will be collected in a dedicated trust fund used to finance affordable housing in the County.

 Housing Impact Fees for Residential Development Projects